Archive for the ‘Autoresponders’ Category

 Keep the communication relevant to your niche.
 That is, what you are promoting and your website or blog content.

 Stay on the right side of GDPR — data protection laws.
-This means that you must always have explicit consent before sending any autoresponders (emails), and make it easy for users to unsubscribe from your emails.
+This means that you must always have explicit consent before sending any autoresponders (emails), and make it easy for

 If you have a special announcement or promotion, general news updates, or are marking a special occasion you can do this manually in an e-newsletter or by using the broadcast function in your email marketing system.

-Saving time to work on other aspects of your business is the main reason why you should use autoresponders.
+Saving time to work on other aspects of your business is the main reason you should use autoresponders.

 Autoresponders: Three Campaigns